Dan Jawitz: Other work

 Jawitz is the co-founder of SASFED, the South African Screen Federation and was a Distribution and Marketing Advisor to the South African National Film and Video Foundation from 2005 to 2014.
 He was also an Executive Committee member on the IPO Board for many years.
+Jawitz is a judge of the long form documentary section of the International Emmys.

 Accolades

 In 2005, Jawitz won an Emmy Award for A Lion's Trail for "Most Outstanding Cultural and Artistic Achievement".